JanmarCornejo/GameProgramming2_Act3/README.md

 <GAME PROG 2 - ACTIVITY 3>
-// Create an Inventory System with UI.

-// Each Item block consumes 1 square.

-// There are 3 Item types:

-// Equipment
-// cannot be stacked
-// when double clicked will debug equipment name and description
-// Misc
-// cannot be stacked
-// when double clicked will do nothing
-// Consumable
-// can be stacked
-// when double clicked will debug name and description and be consumed
-// Things you can do in the inventory system

-// Reorganize inventory by dragging and dropping items.

-// Drag

-// drag will make a sprite go on top of the mouse cursor and follow it around until drag ends
-// if drag ends outside the inventory, it becomes a drop
-// if drag ends on top of an inventory slot, transfer inventory to that slot.
-// Drop

-// dropping provides a prompt if you want to drop item
-// pressing cancel drop returns item back in inventory
-// pressing drop removes item from inventory (as if it were consumed (including equipment))

-// Database:

-// Create an Item Database:

-// Item should be via scriptable object

-// Items must have:

-// designated sprite
-// id
-// description
-// Scene:

-// Scene must be of the Inventory System UI:

-// inventory system must have a debug UI to be able to add item via their itemID.

-// add a button to add ID as well as a input field to accept ids to add.

-// make sure to handle any errors if id is incorrect. code must not break.
+Geoffrey Mendoza
+Janmar Cornejo

+Create an Inventory System with UI.

+Each Item block consumes 1 square.

+There are 3 Item types:

+Equipment
+cannot be stacked
+when double clicked will debug equipment name and description Misc cannot be stacked when double clicked will do nothing
+Consumable
+can be stacked
+when double clicked will debug name and description and be consumed Things you can do in the inventory system

+Reorganize inventory by dragging and dropping items.

+Drag

+drag will make a sprite go on top of the mouse cursor and follow it around until drag ends if drag ends outside the inventory, it becomes a drop if drag ends on top of an inventory slot, transfer inventory to that slot.
+Drop

+dropping provides a prompt if you want to drop item pressing cancel drop returns item back in inventory pressing drop removes item from inventory (as if it were consumed (including equipment))

+Database:

+Create an Item Database:

+Item should be via scriptable object

+Items must have:

+designated sprite
+id
+description
+Scene:

+Scene must be of the Inventory System UI:

+inventory system must have a debug UI to be able to add item via their itemID.

+add a button to add ID as well as a input field to accept ids to add.

+make sure to handle any errors if id is incorrect. code must not break.

 ------------------------------------------------------------------------------------------------